 I love to spend time with my family on Valentine’s Day.
 Sometimes my husband and I sneak away for a date, but usually we all have dinner together.
 This year I wanted to create a Budget Friendly Valentine’s Day Tablescape without investing a lot of time or money.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure statement here.

 I purchased the 5/8 in. x 6 in. x 6 ft Japanese Cedar Dog Ear Fence Pickets from Home Depot.
-You can find them here.
-I cut the dog ear off of one board and then cut it in half.
+Cut the dog ear off of one board and then cut the remainder in half.
 This gave me two boards for the sides of the box.
 Then I took the side board measurement and subtracted the thickness of the board times two.
 This gave me the measurement for the bottom board.

 The faux wood chargers are from Target’s Dollar Spot.
 I used a white roll of paper and cut rectangles for the place mats.
 The napkins were from Amazon and you can find them here.
 The dishes were given to me from my mother-in-law many years ago.
 I love the delicate pattern and silver trim on them.

 For a small budget, this table turned out so pretty.
 Sometimes re-purposing what you have and adding a few new items, can give you an updated fresh look without spending a lot of money.

 If you love cut files and printables, you’ll want to check out my free library.
 To receive instant access, just subscribe at the top sidebar or at the bottom of this post.
 You will be sent a welcome letter with the password to the library.
 Go to the library page and enter the password, then download any of the designs you would like.
 Most files are saved in SVG, JPEG and PDF formats.
 Each file in the library has a picture and name, so you know exactly what project you are getting.